AMReX-Codes/amrex/Docs/sphinx/source/Profiling.rst

 Fortran90 functions can also be instrumented with the following calls:

+.. highlight:: fortran

 ::

     call bl_proffortfuncstart("my_function")
     ...
     call bl_proffortfuncstop("my_function")

-Note that the start and stop calls must be matched and the profiling output will warn of any bl_proffortfuncstart calls that were not stopped with bl_proffortfuncstop calls (in debug mode only).
-You will need to add bl_proffortfuncstop before any returns and at the end of the function or at the point in the function you want to stop profiling.
+Note that the start and stop calls must be matched and the profiling output will warn of any :fortran:`bl_proffortfuncstart` calls that were not stopped with :fortran:`bl_proffortfuncstop` calls (in debug mode only).
+You will need to add :fortran:`bl_proffortfuncstop` before any returns and at the end of the function or at the point in the function you want to stop profiling.

 Types of Profiling
 ==================

 Currently you have two options for AMReX-specific profiling.
-If you set TINY_PROFILE = TRUE in your GNUMakefile then at the end of the run, a summary of exclusive and inclusive function times will be written to stdout.
+If you set ``TINY_PROFILE = TRUE`` in your GNUMakefile then at the end of the run, a summary of exclusive and inclusive function times will be written to stdout.

-If you set PROFILE = TRUE then a bl_prof directory will be written that contains detailed per-task timings of the code.
+If you set ``PROFILE = TRUE`` then a ``bl_prof`` directory will be written that contains detailed per-task timings of the code.
 An exclusive-only set of function timings will be written to stdout

-If, in addition to PROFILE = TRUE, you set TRACE_PROFILE = TRUE, then the profiler keeps track of when each profiled function is called and the bl_prof directory will include the function call stack.
-This is especially useful when core functions, such as FillBoundary can be called from many different regions of the code.
+If, in addition to ``PROFILE = TRUE``, you set ``TRACE_PROFILE = TRUE``, then the profiler keeps track of when each profiled function is called and the bl_prof directory will include the function call stack.
+This is especially useful when core functions, such as :cpp:`FillBoundary` can be called from many different regions of the code.
 Part of the trace profiling is the ability to set regions in the code which can be analyzed for profiling information independently from other regions.

-If, in addition to PROFILE = TRUE, you set COMM_PROFILE = TRUE, then the bl_prof directory will contain additional information about MPI communication (point-to-point timings, data volume, barrier/reduction times, etc.).
-TRACE_PROFILE = TRUE and COMM_PROFILE = TRUE can be set together.
+If, in addition to ``PROFILE = TRUE``, you set ``COMM_PROFILE = TRUE``, then the ``bl_prof`` directory will contain additional information about MPI communication (point-to-point timings, data volume, barrier/reduction times, etc.). ``TRACE_PROFILE = TRUE`` and ``COMM_PROFILE = TRUE`` can be set together.

 The AMReX-specific profiling tools are currently under development and this documentation will reflect the latest status in the development branch.

 Sample Output
 =============

-Sample output from TINY_PROFILE = TRUE can look like the following:
+Sample output from ``TINY_PROFILE = TRUE`` can look like the following:

+.. highlight:: console

 ::